 Volunteers began taking a more prominent role in the operation in 1995 when Ila’s health started to fail.
 STI relocated to its current location at 6617 Padre Blvd in 1999.

 Sadly, Loetscher passed away in 2000, but her legacy lives on in the lives of hundreds of volunteers at Sea Turtle, Inc.

-Today, the staff has increased to include a couple of part-time staffers, a full-time educator, and a store manager.
+Today, the staff has increased to include a couple of part-time staffers, eleven full-time staffers working under education, conservation rehab and operations.
 Volunteers are still an integral part of the organization, and our list of volunteers continues to grow.